Blog

 -

-AGENTS.md is the file every agent in VibeKit reads on every turn.
-It's not a system prompt — it's a per-app contract that scopes the agent's behavior, encodes architectural decisions, and survives context resets.
-Here's why it matters and how it's built.
+AGENTS.md is the per-app contract every AI coding agent reads on every turn — not a system prompt.
+It scopes behavior, encodes architectural decisions, and survives context resets.
+Here's how it's built and why most agents are missing one.

 -